teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 - Dataset download link: https://drive.google.com/drive/folders/13ZXXxtUMjEzLAjoAqC19IJEc5RgpFf2f?usp=sharing

 ## Proposed Methodology
-> For the first submission, the proposed methodology must clarify:
-> * Which dataset(s) the project intends to use, justifying the choice(s).
-> * Which generative modeling approaches the group already sees as interesting to be studied.
-> * Reference articles already identified and that will be studied or used as part of the project planning.
-> * Tools to be used (based on the group’s current vision of the project).
-> * Expected results.
-> * Proposal for evaluating the synthesis results.

 ### Tools to be used
 The project will be developed using Python, with the following libraries:
 - TensorFlow/Keras or PyTorch for building and training the generative models.